kuoshih/Planning/README.md

 3.2 moves to (0.3,0,0).

 The code runs on Jetson Orin NX and a Turtlebot3 Waffle/Burger.
-This code activate a node "planning"s.
+This code activate a node "planning".
 You can access data from three Callback functions in src/planning.cpp.
 There are makers for landmarks or targets.
 There are 3D occupied map (octomap).